Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 - [x] perform : cds build --production
 - [x] perform build MTA project
 - [x] perform deploy MTA archive
-- [x] have to implement necessary roles and role collection to your app to run it proeprly in BTP (post deployment) - follow the next tutorial for successful implementation of XSUAA
+- [x] have to implement necessary roles and role collection to your app to run it properly in BTP (post deployment) - follow the next tutorial for successful implementation of XSUAA

 <!--